 Programming will be offered Monday and Tuesday.
 The exhibit hall will be open one day only, Tuesday.
+Schedule subject to change.

 Sunday, November 10